great01-cyber/hows-whys.education/README.md

 Taken together, this evidence suggests that GCSE assessment increasingly rewards short‑term recall and exam technique rather than the development of durable understanding (Tutorsail, 2025).

-Pratima Yadav (2025) further identifies several negative consequences of rote learning:
+Pratima Yadav (2025) brillantly further identifies several negative consequences of rote learning:

 #### No connection between previous and new knowledge